310mc/https-310mc.github.io-tl/source/_posts/submarine/epilogue.md

 {% endbubble %}

 {% bubble Chiaki grin2 %}
 Ohh, you included me in the “sensitive” category, too!?
-I'm so glad to know that you understand me, Takamine!
+I’m so glad to know that you understand me, Takamine!
 {% endbubble %}

 {% bubble Midori sideeye %}